-After making temporary changes to the Right to Work Scheme in March 2020, the Government has announced that these changes will end on 16th May 2021.
-In addition, employers are expected to check applicants original rights-to-work documents in accordance with the Employer’s Guide from the 17th May.
+After making temporary changes to the Right to Work Scheme in March 2020, the Government announced that these changes will end this year.
+They originally expected these changes to be made from 17th May 2021 but thankfully after considering the current restrictions in place, the Government has decided to delay this change to 21st June.
+In addition, employers are now expected to check applicants original rights-to-work documents in accordance with the Employer’s Guide from the 21st June.

 What is The Right to Work Scheme?